oorkan/oorkan.dev/content/blog/no-category/will programmer lose their jobs because of gpt3.md

 You should ask yourself this question: *What's the most abstract language in the known nature?*

 The one we use to speak, right?
 We haven't invented anything that's better and easier, yet.
-So, whenever we are closer to explain to the computer like we used to explain to another human, the productivity grows because we spend less time to abstract away more layers to do the same job.
+So, whenever we are closer to explain to a computer like we used to explain to another human, the productivity grows because we spend less time to abstract away more layers to do the same job.

 **Reason No. 2 - Economics 💲**